tomjoht/documentation-theme-jekyll/mydoc/mydoc_commenting_on_files.md

 ---
 title: Commenting on files
 tags:
   - navigation
 keywords: "annotations, comments, feedback"
 last_updated: "November 30, 2016"
 summary: "You can add a button to your pages that allows people to add comments."
 sidebar: mydoc_sidebar
 permalink: /mydoc_commenting_on_files/
+folder: mydoc
 ---

 ## About the review process

 If you're using the doc as code approach, you might also consider using the same techniques for reviewing the doc as people use in reviewing code.
 This approach will involve using Github to edit the files.

 There's an Edit me button on each page on this theme.
 This button allows collaborators to edit the content on Github.